-Now the admissions staff can spend their time finalizing the offer and paperwork instead of manually qualifying hundreds of applicants.
-No human resources are wasted on those who do not meet the requirements.
+As a result, the admissions staff can now spend their time finalizing the offer and related paperwork instead of manually qualifying hundreds of applicants.
+Human resources are no longer spent on those who do not meet the requirements.

-Leeds Beckett generated $3.1 million in new enrollments from the 1-day chatbot campaign.
+Leeds Beckett generated $3.1 million in new enrollments from the one-day chatbot campaign.
 Promotion was entirely organic.

 89 of the 191 students who completed the clearing process accepted the offer, resulting in a 46% conversion rate on Messenger.
 Compared to phone support, Leeds Beckett nearly doubled their conversion rate using Chatfuel.

 Leeds Beckett was able to find incredible success with their bot Becky using these Chatfuel features: